 On January 8, 2021, we issued an aggregate of 7,187,500 shares of Class B common stock to our sponsor for an aggregate purchase price of \$25,000 in cash, or approximately \$0.003 per share.
 The number of shares of Class B common stock issued was determined based on the expectation that such shares would represent 20% of the outstanding shares of common stock upon completion of this offering.
-On March 9, 2021, we effected a stock dividend of 0.2 shares for each share of Class B common stock outstanding, resulting in our sponsor holding an aggregate of 8,625,000 founder shares.
-Up to 1,125,000 shares of Class B common stock are subject to forfeiture by our sponsor depending on the extent to which the underwriter's over-allotment option is exercised.
-Our sponsor subsequently transferred 25,000 founder shares to each of our independent directors, and 150,000 founder shares to Kyle Francis, our Chief Financial Officer.
-These transferred founder shares are not subject to forfeiture in the event the underwriter's over-allotment option is not exercised.
+Up to 937,500 shares of Class B common stock are subject to forfeiture by our sponsor depending on the extent to which the underwriter's over-allotment option is exercised.

-Our sponsor has committed to purchase an aggregate of 5,666,667 warrants (or 6,266,667 warrants if the underwriter's over-allotment option is exercised in full) at a price of \$1.50 per warrant (\$8,500,000 in the aggregate, or \$9,400,000 if the underwriter's over-allotment option is exercised in full) in a private placement that will occur concurrently with the closing of this offering.
-As such, our sponsor's interest in this transaction is valued at between \$8,500,000 and \$9,400,000, depending on the number of private placement warrants purchased.
+Our sponsor has committed to purchase an aggregate of 7,500,000 warrants (or 8,250,000 warrants if the underwriter's over-allotment option is exercised in full) at a price of \$1.00 per warrant (\$7,500,000 in the aggregate, or \$8,250,000 if the underwriter's over-allotment option is exercised in full) in a private placement that will occur concurrently with the closing of this offering.
+As such, our sponsor's interest in this transaction is valued at between \$7,500,000 and \$8,250,000, depending on the number of private placement warrants purchased.
 Each private placement warrant entitles the holder thereof to purchase one share of our Class A common stock at a price of \$11.50 per share.
 The private placement warrants (including the Class A common stock issuable upon exercise thereof) may not, subject to certain limited exceptions, be transferred, assigned or sold by the holder.